calvinbui/calvin.me/posts/2023/2023-01-27-solar-power/index.md

 Solar is also an investment.
 After a few years, the system should pay itself off and start returning only profits.
 With the metrics inside Home Assistant, it's possible to get an accurate breakeven date.

+As of June 2024, my expected payback date is the 13th of July 2027, or 5 years.

 ### Energy Provider

 With the size of my system, I signed up for [GloBird Energy](https://www.globirdenergy.com.au/) Solar Plus which is offering an uncapped 20c feed-in tariff.
 The other costs however are much higher than any other electricity plan I've seen, but my calculations have it being the best for me.